The pivot to one brand

 - Lesson — what I learned I didn't know at breakfast

 No polish.
 As-is.
-If I'm embarrassed writing it, that's the signal it belongs in the log.
+If I'm mildly embarrassed writing it, that is probably the signal it belongs in the log.

 Tomorrow